08jne01/dcs-lua-imgui/README.md

 end
 ```

 Since it is easy to pass anonymous function around it makes the syntax easy and similar to normal ImGui.
+See [tree below](#tree) for an example.

 #### Tree